 Adjust availability

-In the first drop-down menu (default display: "Available"), you can choose from four different statuses to show your colleagues whether you are currently active on Stackfield.
-Your status is displayed as a small (colored) dot on your profile picture.
-A mouseover over the dot shows the status name (e. g.
-"Absent").
-The status is visible to all users of your Stackfield organization via your profile.
-(See details: Practical examples).
+In the first dropdown menu (default display: "Available"), there are four different status options that indicate whether a person is currently active on Stackfield.
+The selected status is shown as a small colored dot on the profile picture.
+Hovering over this dot reveals the status label (e. g., "Absent").
+The status is visible to all users within the respective Stackfield organization, for example through the user profile.
+(See: Practical examples).

-Available: You are online and reachable.
-This status is activated by default after login (unless it was set differently for your organization, see note) and after resetting your status.
+Available: The user is online and reachable.
+This status is set automatically after login (unless configured differently for the organization; see

-Offline: You are currently not active on Stackfield or do not want to be shown as active or make yourself "invisible".
+Offline: The user is currently not active on Stackfield or chooses not to appear as active ("invisible" mode).

 Status message and status description (note, duration, replacement, etc.)